-Mountain Fair Grounds Set Up volunteers work with the Mountain Fair Production crew to transform Sopris Park into a fair ground.
+Mountain Fair Ground Set Up volunteers work with the Mountain Fair Production crew to transform Sopris Park into a fair ground.
 Set up tents, parameters, road blockages, tables and chairs, signage and MORE!
 Physical labor, using ladders and power tools, and painting are all part of this sunny volunteer job!

 The 2 Corners Parking Team is responsible for making sure all vendors, artists, and entertainment are parked in the proper locations.
 Parking is also in charge of patrolling the park perimeters to ensure only authorized and emergency vehicles are in these areas.
 The parking team will also periodically patrol the additional parking lot located at the middle school.
-Parking will communicate with 4 corners to ensure that no vehicles are blocking key access points.
+Parking will communicate with 2 corners to ensure that no vehicles are blocking key access points.

 Volunteer Booth Volunteers help to greet volunteers and ensure them a positive and fun Mountain Fair Volunteer Experience.
 Help sign-up new volunteers, organize volunteers when they arrive for their shift and maintain volunteer database.

-Give a Mountain Fair vendor a break!
-Mountain Fair vendors have long days and need a break every now and then to take care of personal business.
+Give a Mountain Fair Vendor a BREAK!
+Mountain Fair Vendors have long days and need a break every now and then to take care of personal business.
 By being a Booth Sitter, you’ll be able to give a vendor the reprieve they need to enjoy the fair!